osmcode/osmium-contrib/mapolution/README.md

 # Mapolution

-Show evolution of OSM map.
+Show evolution of OSM map in an animated gif.

 ## Prerequisites